kitspace/kicad_footprints/README.md

 You can use this to replace your existing fp-lib-table.
 You will need to restart KiCad for this change to take effect.

-_Warning: This will overwrite your existing fp-lib-table, discard any customization you made to it and also switch to using our copy of the "official" libraries included with KiCad (these arehenceforth prefixed with `KiCad/`).
+_Warning: This will overwrite your existing fp-lib-table, discard any customization you made to it and also switch to using our copy of the "official" libraries included with KiCad (these are henceforth prefixed with `KiCad/`).
 In our instructions below we make a backup copy of the fp-lib-table so can restore it if you need to._

 #### Linux